aereaco/datastar-components/README.md

     export function performAction(ctx) { // ctx is the Datastar context for this component
         // Access component instance methods via 'ctx.element' or 'this' if properly bound.
         // For simplicity and directness within Datastar expressions, you can often use signal names directly.
-        // Assuming 'message' and 'clickCount' are defined with data-data="{ message: 'Ready', clickCount: 0 }" ctx.message.set(ctx.message.peek() === 'Ready' ?
+        // Assuming 'message' and 'clickCount' are defined with data-signals="{ message: 'Ready', clickCount: 0 }" ctx.message.set(ctx.message.peek() === 'Ready' ?
 'Action Performed!' : 'Ready');
         ctx.clickCount.set(ctx.clickCount.peek() + 1);